- Why?

 support some things such as SVG images.
 If you need to use SVG images in

-the paper, instead of basictext
+the paper, instead of basictext you should install the following:

 $ brew install rsvg-convert